teegr/ProjectEssentials-Permissions/documentation/in-using.md

 #### 1.4 Control permissions via minecraft commands.

-We understand that there are lazy people who do not like to dig into files (lol, although it’s easier through a file), we made the commands for you:
+If you rather not dig into files although it’s easier through a file, you can use the commands below:

 ```
 /essentials permissions